OValery16/swap-face/README.md

 ## Transfer Learning

-In contrast to the base version of Deepfakes, we provide a very conveniant way to speed up the training process via transfer learning.
-The idea is to load the weight of a pretrained network (for the same network configuration but for another face pair such as Donald ump and Nicolas Cage) These weights are used as a starting point to learn new weight.
-The netork will therefore converge faster thant if it would be trained from scratch. \n",
+In contrast to the base version of Deepfakes, we provide a very convenient way to speed up the training process via transfer learning.
+The idea is to load the weight of a pre-trained network (for the same network configuration but for another face pair such as Donald ump and Nicolas Cage) These weights are used as a starting point to learn new weight.
+The network will, therefore, converge faster than if it would be trained from scratch. \n",

 More advanced technique exists to apply transfer learning to autoencoder such [here](https://www.ijcai.org/Proceedings/15/Papers/578.pdf)

-## The dependancies
+## The dependencies

-Associated with this project, there is a file called "floyd_requirements.txt" which lists all libraries that needs to be installed before to run the application.
+Associated with this project, there is a file called "floyd_requirements.txt" which lists all libraries that need to be installed before to run the application.

 You install them with sudo pip install <library name>